Claude Jade: Theatrical work

 Jade was a member of Jean Meyer's theatre company in Lyon, appearing in plays by Jean Giraudoux (Helena in The Trojan War Will Not Take Place, and Isabelle in Intermezzo); Henry de Montherlant (Port Royal); James Joyce (The Exiles); Racine (Britannicus); and Balzac (Le Faiseur).
 She took roles in plays by Vladimir Volkoff (The Interrogation); Catherine Decours (Regulus 93); Michel Vinaver (Dissident il va sans dire), Alfred de Musset (Lorenzaccio) and others.
 She worked onstage in Lyon, Nantes, Dijon and Paris.

 Many plays were adapted for TV, such as her performances as Helena in Shakespeares Midsummer Night's Dream; her Sylvie in Marcel Aymés Les oiseaux de lune; her Colomba in Jules Romains's adaptation of Ben Johnson's Volpone; her Clarisse in Jacques Deval's Il y a longtemps que je t'aime; her title role in Jules Supervielle's Shéhérazade; and her Louise de La Vallière in Le château perdu.
 Her last stage role was as Célimène in Jacques Rampal's Celimene and the Cardinal.

 Later life

-Jade published her autobiography, Baisers envolés, in 2004.
+Jade published her autobiography Baisers envolés in 2004.

 Death

-On 1 December 2006, Jade died of uveal melanoma which had metastasised to metastatic liver disease.
-She wore a prosthetic eye in her last stage performance, Celimene and the Cardinal, in August 2006.
+On 1 December 2006, Jade died of uveal melanoma, which had metastasised to metastatic liver disease.
+She wore a prosthetic eye in Celimene and the Cardinal, her last stage performance, in August 2006.